Sameersah/mart-home-iot/docs/EMAIL_SETUP.md

 1. Go to Firebase Console → Realtime Database
 2. Navigate to `/sensors/light`
 3. Change value from above 1800 to below 1800 (e.g., 1500)
-4. Check email inbox at `sameersah7365@gmail.com`
+4. Check email inbox at configured recipient
-5. You should receive an email within a few seconds
+5. You should receive an email within a few seconds with alert details

 ### Test 2: Using Test Function

-1. Deploy includes a test function
+1. Deploy includes a test function for email verification
 2. Get the function URL from Firebase Console
 3. Visit the URL in browser or use curl:
    ```bash
    curl https://YOUR_REGION-YOUR_PROJECT.cloudfunctions.net/testEmail
    ```

-### Test 3: Real Sensor Data
+### Test 3: Real Production Scenario

 1. Ensure ESP32 is running and publishing to Firebase
-2. Cover the photoresistor to drop light level below 1800
+2. Simulate lighting degradation (cover photoresistor or reduce light source)
-3. Email should be sent automatically
+3. When light level drops below 1800, email alert should be sent automatically
+4. Verify RED LED activates on ESP32 (visual confirmation)
+5. Check email for alert notification

 ## How It Works

+1. **ESP32 monitors light intensity** at the inspection station (every 2 seconds)
-1. ESP32 publishes light sensor value to `/sensors/light` in Firebase
+2. **ESP32 publishes** light sensor value to `/sensors/light` in Firebase
-2. Cloud Function `sendLightAlert` monitors this path
+3. **Cloud Function `sendLightAlert`** monitors this path continuously
-3. When value changes from ≥1800 to <1800, function triggers
+4. **When threshold breached**: Value changes from ≥1800 to <1800, function triggers
-4. Function sends email using Nodemailer via Gmail SMTP
+5. **Email notification sent** using Nodemailer via Gmail SMTP
-5. Email delivered to `sameersah7365@gmail.com`
+6. **Alert delivered** to configured recipient (operators/maintenance personnel)
+7. **Action required**: Maintenance team can respond before inspection accuracy is compromised

 ## Monitoring